- 6 large carrots

 Carrot and Orange Juice – Instructions

 None of these flavors are particularly strong or overpowering.
-When blended, you will get a nice taste of sweet and acidic.
+However, when blended, you will get an excellent taste of sweet and acidic.

 When using the herbs, you can add both or just one of them.